h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 We note that this document makes no changes to previous RADIUS specifications.
 Existing RADIUS implementations can continue to be used without modification.
 Where previous specifications are explicitly mentioned and updated, those updates or changes apply only when the RADIUS/1.1 transport profile is being used.

-In short, when negotiated on a connection, the RADIUS/1.1 transport profile permits implementations to avoid MD5 when signing packets, or when obfuscating certain attributes.
+In short, when negotiated on a connection, the RADIUS/1.1 transport profile permits implementations to avoid MD5 when authenticating packets, or when obfuscating certain attributes.

 # Terminology